 Nevertheless Maletsunyane Falls have special qualities – the natural setting of falls among tall cliff walls is very impressive, there opens a fine view of waterfall.

 In winter the waterfall often is adorned with enormous icicles.
 Sun does not shine at the foot of a waterfall – thus the ice stays there up to the early summer.

 The first European to see these falls was French missionary François Le Bihan (1833 – 1916) in 1881.
 Falls have given a name to the nearby town of Semonkong – "Site of smoke".

 It is possible to abseil next to the falls – this is the tallest commercial abseil in the world, 200 m high.

-Lesotho is friendly country with gorgeous scenery.
+Lesotho is a friendly country with gorgeous scenery.
 Highlights of this country are the impressive horseshoe waterfalls, including the world-class Maletsunyane Falls, as well as the amazing plateau – fortress Thaba-Bosiu and prehistoric rock art.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-Whether you want to explore the country’s big sights — from the wilds of Kruger National Park and the best spots for whale watching to Cape Town’s vibrant dining scene — or to uncover its many hidden gems, such as the dramatic desert scenery of the Richtersveld, The Rough Guide to South Africa is your indispensible traveling companion.
+Whether you want to explore the country’s big sights — from the wilds of Kruger National Park and the best spots for whale watching to Cape Town’s vibrant dining scene — or to uncover its many hidden gems, such as the dramatic desert scenery of the Richtersveld, The Rough Guide to South Africa is your indispensable traveling companion.